terryturton/ECP-Artifacts/readme.md

 Early software development efforts have unique build requirements and suffer from inconsistent versioning practices.
 The focus of Pantheon is to capture the state of a working experiment, to demonstrate a proof of concept.

 ## Software dependencies
-Pantheon establishes reproducible experiment pipelines for target infrastructures.
+You will need to configure GitHub to accept SSH keys from your target infrastructure in order to resolve submodule dependencies.
 You will need to add Popper v2.3.0+ to your Python environment.
 Popper is used to execute and manage all Pantheon experiment pipelines.
 Further dependencies are resolved by the pipeline.

 ## How to use Pantheon
 1. Clone this repository recursively: